-Gemcitabine HC1 is a white to off-white solid.
-It is soluble in water, slightly soluble in methanol, and practically insoluble in ethanol and polar organic solvents.
+Gemcitabine HCl is soluble in water, slightly soluble in methanol, and practically insoluble in ethanol and polar organic solvents.

-The clinical formulation is supplied in a sterile form for intravenous use only.
-Vials of Gemzar (gemcitabine hcl) contain either 200 mg or 1 g of gemcitabine HC1 (expressed as free base) formulated with mannitol (200 mg or 1 g, respectively) and sodium acetate (12.5 mg or 62.5 mg, respectively) as a sterile lyophilized powder.
+Gemzar is supplied in a sterile form for intravenous use only.
+Vials of Gemzar contain either 200 mg or 1 g of gemcitabine HCl (expressed as free base) formulated with mannitol (200 mg or 1 g, respectively) and sodium acetate (12.5 mg or 62.5 mg, respectively) as a sterile lyophilized powder.
 Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment.